 Data Security and Integrity

-Support for Complex Queries
+Support for Advanced Features

 The choice of database can significantly impact an application’s performance, scalability, and functionality.
 Here are the most common types of databases used in modern applications:

-In-memory databases, like Redis and Memcached, store data in the system’s RAM instead of on disk.
-This allows for lightning-fast data retrieval, making them ideal for caching, session management, and real-time analytics.
+In-memory databases, like Redis and Memcached, store data in RAM instead of on disk, enabling lightning-fast data retrieval.
+They are commonly used for caching, session management, and real-time applications like gaming and financial trading.

 Understand Your Data Needs